-To estimate the stiffness of the calf brain, a finite element model of the brain was constructed in ABAQUS FE software (ABAQUS 2019, Dassault Systèmes Simulia Corp., Providence, RI, USA) to best match the brain configuration when subject to gravity loading as described in the ex-vixo calf brain experimental set up.
-The brain model consisted of two parts; homogenous brain tissue representing combined stiffness of white and grey matter, and the pia mater, a stiff membrane surrounding this tissue.
+To estimate the stiffness of the bovine brain, an idealized finite element model of the brain was constructed in ABAQUS FE software (ABAQUS 2019, Dassault Systèmes Simulia Corp., Providence, RI, USA).
+An approximated geometry was used, which still captured main mechanical features of the brain bent by gravity, as described in the ex vixo bovine brain experimental set up.

+The brain model consisted of two parts; homogenous brain tissue representing combined stiffness of white and gray matter, and the pia mater, a stiff membrane surrounding this tissue.
 A slice of the brain was modelled under plane strain conditions through the thickest part of the brain.
 Idealizing the brain slice as a rectangle, the slice geometry was based on the water bath rest geometry with a height of 3.5 cm and length of 11.5 cm (see Figure 1b) while the brain's top and end curvature was ignored.
 Given the water content of the brain, the elements of the brain tissue were considered incompressible and meshed with 6,962 C3D8H elements consisting of 10,800 nodes.
-The pia mater membrane was modelled with M3D4 membrane elements surrounding the outer brain tissue elements with a thickness of $15\mu m \underline{51.52}$.
+The pia mater membrane was modelled with M3D4 membrane elements surrounding the outer brain tissue elements with a thickness of 15 $\mu$ m[60,61].
 Boundary conditions were set to encaster the nodes on the bottom of the slice which touched the support as no sliding was observed.
 To ensure plane strain, the walls of the slice were set with a fixed-in-plane condition.
-The mechanical properties of the brain tissue were modelled as a hyperelastic Neo-Hookean material with unknown stiffness.
-The pia mater was also considered as a Neo-Hookean material with a hyperelastic constant C{10} of 858.33 kPa based on a Young's modulus value of 5.15 MPa which is an average value of the pia mater51.53.
-It is not worthy that hyperelasticity consideration for both tissues allow accounting for both intrinsic and geometric nonlinearities anticipated to be encountered in the experiment.
-To capture the bending of the brain tissue under gravity, the slice was loaded with its own weight; tissue density was assigned as 1081 kg/m3 and gravity set to 9.806 m/s254.
+The mechanical properties of the brain tissue were modelled as a hyperelastic neo-Hookean material with unknown stiffness.
+The pia mater was also considered as a neo-Hookean material with a hyperelastic constant $C{10}$ of 858.33 kPa based on a Young's modulus value of 5.15 MPa which is an average value of the pia mater[60,62].
+Note that the consideration of hyperelasticity was essential here, since the bovine brain tissue underwent substantially large deformation as a result of its own weight.
+Such deformation cannot be captured accurately using linear elastic models.
+Furthermore, idealizing a hyper-viscoelastic material as a hyperelastic material is justified given the very small strain rate the tissue undergoes during the bovine brain tissue experiment.
+To capture the bending of the brain tissue under gravity, the slice was loaded with its own weight; tissue density was assigned as 1081 kg/m and gravity set to 9.806 m/s[63].